jaanga/terrain-plus/cookbook/hgt-viewer/readme.md

 ### Vision
 Help make it easier and faster to visualize mashed-up elevation data from a variety of sources

 ## Features
 * Reads the binary data in an HGT or SRTM file and displays it as a colored image
 * Converts 'big endian' data to 'little endian' data
-* Displays HGT files in ['Data-Damples/ Ferranti 3 Sec HGT']( https://github.com/jaanga/terrain-plus/tree/gh-pages/data-samples/ferranti-3sec-hgt )
+* Displays HGT files in ['Data-Samples folder']( https://github.com/jaanga/terrain-plus/tree/gh-pages/data-samples/ )
+	* Samples incude 1 Minute data from Scripps Institut, 3 Seconf=d data from de Ferranti and 1 Second data from the USGS
-* Elevation, X & Y, RGB and other data are displayed as you move your mouse over the image
+* Elevation, X & Y, RGB, minimum and maximim elevations and other data are displayed as you move your cursor over the image
+	* Verifies that data goes from file to image to data correctly
 * Select to view in 'raw' or 'pretty' colors
 * Tests a color range algorithm that can cope with plus or minus 11K elevations
-* Check the file for data below sea level or higher than Mount Everest
+* Checks the file for exceptions - data lower than the Marianas trech or higher than Mount Everest
-* Save the data as a PNG bitmap
+* Provides ability to save the data as a PNG bitmap

 ## Road Map
+* Provide a color look up table until a nice color algorithm is worked out
 * Have all the features of [PNG Viewer]( http://jaanga.github.io/terrain-viewer/png-viewer/readme-reader.html )
 * Permalinks
 * Capability to differentiate distinctly color ranges above and below zero